 To date, we have not paid dividends on our common stock nor do we anticipate that we will pay dividends in the foreseeable future.
-As of December 31, 2023, we do not have any preferred stock outstanding that has any preferential dividends.
+As of December 31, 2024, we did not have any preferred stock outstanding that has any preferential dividends.

-Recent Sales of Unregistered Securities; Use of Proceeds from Registered Securities.
+Recent Sales of Unregistered Securities.